Liuvigild: Hermenegild's Revolt

 In 579, Hermenegild had converted to orthodox Christianity, persuaded by his Frankish wife Ingunthis and Leander, bishop of Seville.
 After his father, who considered this conversion treason, insisted on appointing Arians as bishops, Baetica revolted under the leadership of Hermenegild, who was supported by the orthodox bishops.
-Also on Hermenegild's side was none other than Pope Gregory the Great.
-Throughout the period of Hermenigild's religiously motivated sedition, Liuvigild sought various forms of theological reconciliation, including the acknowledgement of Catholic baptism (not forcing Arians to undergo a cleansing re-baptism upon conversion), tolerating the Catholic veneration of relics and saints, and softening the distinction between Christ and the Father by declaring them equals as opposed to the traditional Arian position, which held Christ as subordinate.
-These unifying religious efforts came to naught since Arianism was losing its intellectual appeal to Roman Catholic orthodoxy.
+Throughout the period of Hermenegild's religiously motivated sedition, Liuvigild sought various forms of theological reconciliation, including the acknowledgement of Catholic baptism (not forcing Arians to undergo a cleansing re-baptism upon conversion), tolerating the Catholic veneration of relics and saints, and softening the distinction between Christ and the Father by declaring them equals as opposed to the traditional Arian position, which held Christ as subordinate within the tripartite relationship.
+These unifying religious efforts came to naught since Arianism was losing its intellectual appeal.

 Hermenegild's revolt worried Liuvigild, as it raised concerns about his relations with the Merovingians; namely, since Ingund's brother, Childebert II—who had gained power following the death of his Merovingian father, Sigibert I—began taking an interest in the developments of his sister's realm.
-Attempting to counteract any possible Frankish support for the Hermengild's rebellion, Liuvigild pressed for a marriage between Reccared and Chilperic's daughter, Rigunth, which unfortunately proved diplomatically useless upon Chilperic's death.
+Attempting to counteract any possible Frankish support for the Hermengild's rebellion, Liuvigild pressed for a marriage between Reccared and Chilperic's daughter, Rigunth, which proved diplomatically useless upon Chilperic's death.

 During this father-son feud, Hermengild presented himself as a victim as he tried to forge alliances in the name of Catholicism.
 Despite having Pope Gregory's tacit support, contemporary Catholic writers—including Isidore of Seville and Gregory of Tours—expressed little to no sympathy for Hermenegild's revolt against his father.
 When the Byzantines failed to send aid for the revolt, Liuvigild besieged and took Seville and in 584, banished his son to Valencia, where in 585, he was later murdered.
 Leander of Seville was also banished and later canonized as a saint.
-Hermenegild's wife Ingunthis was delivered to the Eastern Emperor Tiberius II Constantine and was last heard of in Africa.
-Pope Gregory held Liuvigild responsible for Hermengild's death and asserted that the latter died for his Catholic faith.
+Gregory of Tours records that after Hermenegild's fall, his wife Ingund and their young son Athanagild were sent toward Constantinople by way of Byzantine Africa, but Ingund died during the journey (probably at Carthage).
+The boy continued on to Constantinople, but is never heard from again after 587.
+Pope Gregory held Liuvigild responsible for Hermengild's death and asserted that the latter died for his conviction in the Catholic faith.